knowrahman/AWS-SAA-C02-Course/README.md

    - BOOT /dev/xvda
    - DATA /dev/xvdf

-2. Configure: customize the instance from applications or volume sizes.
+2. Configure: customize the instance from applications or volume sizes. maybe attach EBS install softwares needed mount EBS so basically customise it to your needs

 3. Create Image or AMI
     - AMI contains:
       - Permissions: who can use it, is it public or private
+      - When an Image is created of an AMI who has been attached with EBS the EBS snapshots are taken and the first snapshot is full snapshot and then it will be incremental
       - EBS snapshots are created from attached EBS volumes
-        - Snapshots are referenced inside the AMI using block device mapping.
+        - Snapshots are referenced inside the AMI using block device mapping(it will map the block the data and the boot block with the snapshots) example Boot/dev/xda/ with its own snapshot and DATA/dev/xvdf to its snapshot.
         - Table of data that links the snapshot IDs that you've just created when making that AMI and it has for each one of those snapshots, a device ID that the original volumes had on the EC2 instance.

-4. Launch: When launching an instance, the snapshots are used to create new EBS volumes in the AZ of the EC2 instance and contain the same block device mapping.
+4. Launch (**second-launch**) : When launching an instance, the snapshots are used to create new EBS volumes in the AZ of the EC2 instance and contain the same block device mapping.

 #### 1.6.10.2.
 AMI Exam PowerUps